mithro/autolabeler/README.md

 ## Using

-Configure by creating a `.github/autolabeler.yml` file with a [yaml file](https://en.wikipedia.org/wiki/YAML) in the format of `label: file/path`.
+Configure by creating a `.github/autolabeler.yml` file with a [YAML file](https://en.wikipedia.org/wiki/YAML) in the format of `label: file/path`.
 Then add the [Probot Auto Labeler Bot](https://github.com/apps/probot-autolabeler) to your repository.

 For example,